hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 Hello World1
 ```

-Add cleanup all the generated executables via
+Cleanup all the generated executables via

 ```
 > make clean